WaledGoba220/Graduation_Project_Using-.Net6-/README.md

 ## System Architecture
 ### Onion Architecture
 > The Onion architecture is also commonly known as the “Clean architecture” or “Ports and adapters”.
 These architectural approaches are just variations of the same theme.

+### What is the Onion Architecture?
+> The Onion architecture is a form of layered architecture and we can visualize these layers as concentric circles.
+Hence the name Onion architecture.
+The Onion architecture was first introduced by Jeffrey Palermo, to overcome the issues of the traditional N-layered architecture approach.

+There are multiple ways that we can split the onion, but we are going to choose the following approach where we are going to split the architecture into 4 layers: